twitter-archive/clockworkraven/README.md

        with "rake users:change_password".
 Note that you will need to set up your database (explained below) before using these rake tasks.
 4. Set up the database.
-If the databases you configured Clockwork Raven to use in config/database.yml do not exist, run "rake db:create" to create them.
+If the databases you configured Clockwork Raven to use in config/database.yml do not exist, run `rake db:create` to create them.
-   Then, run "rake db:structure:load" to load the database structure into your database.
+   Then, run `rake db:structure:load` to load the database structure into your database.
 5. Start up the background workers.
 Just run `rake raven:resque` to start up 4 background workers.
 You can start up more background workers by passing an argument to the rake task:
    `rake raven:resque[16]` will start up 16 background workers.
 6. Run the server.
-To run the server, run "rails s".
+To run the server, run `rails server`.

 ## Documentation